Climate change and children: Health and wellbeing

 Climate change may affect children's health more directly than adults since children's organs and immune systems are still developing and they eat and drink more for their weight.
 A recent review found that climate change–related events are linked to higher rates of anxiety, post-traumatic stress, asthma, malnutrition, and disruptions in family care among children.
 However, the researchers note that more work is needed to understand the long-term effects on children’s development and learning.
 Children's lungs are also more easily damaged by air pollutants since children breathe at a faster rate.
 Children also face increased risk of pregnancy complications, allergies and asthma, and developmental delays, as well as waterborne diseases.

 Children today face three times more wildfires, storms, floods, and droughts than experienced by their grandparents.
 Extreme events caused by climate change can destroy homes, schools, child-care centers, and other critical infrastructure.
-Typhoon Haian flattened entire cities and towns on the islands of Leyte and Samar, Philippines.
-Many child survivors of Typhoon Haian lost their homes and belongings.
+Typhoon Haiyan flattened entire cities and towns on the islands of Leyte and Samar, Philippines.
+Many child survivors of Typhoon Haiyan lost their homes and belongings.
 In 2020, Typhoon Molave caused floods and landslides that destroyed homes, placing an estimated 2.5 million children in Vietnam at risk.
 It killed nine and displaced more than one million individuals in Vietnam and the Philippines.
+In 2025, Hurricane Melissa caused catastrophic damage in the Caribbean, particularly Jamaica, Cuba, and Haiti.
+The hurricane affected 1.6 million people and approximately 280.000 children in Jamaica alone, as well as damaging and destroying hundreds of schools, directly disrupting education for children.

 Climate events have caused severe damage to lives and livelihoods.
 Typhoons, storm surges, and other disturbances have resulted in the loss of assets and capital and declines in family income among farmers, fishers, informal sector workers, and small business owners.
 Families with more children are more vulnerable to catastrophic out-of-pocket health expenses.
 After Typhoon Parma hit the Philippines, there was a rise in school dropout rates resulting from the loss of family incomes.
 Children who continued with school sometimes had to go to class without allowances to buy food.
 In rural areas, fields, gardens, fishponds, crops, fishing boats, and farming equipment have been destroyed, while livestock have been lost, affecting food security for entire communities.